gsd1998/Greedy-Algorithms/README.md

-Here I will be posting solutions to DSA questions related to Greedy algorithm from LeetCode .
+Here I will be posting solutions to DSA questions related to Greedy algorithms from LeetCode .